 In the small town of Puerto Jiménez, my companion Lars Skipper and I book a room in a simple hotel, whereupon we seek out the national park office to get permits to enter the park.
 As it turns out, this is a rather difficult task.
 The entry fee must be paid in a particular bank, or at a local travel agency, before the permit can be issued.
 As it is a Saturday, the bank is closed, so we go to a travel agency.
 The owner informs us that he has to send an email to the bank, as well as to the park office, to confirm that he has received our payment.
 An answer to his emails may take some time, so he instructs us to return around 6 p.m. to collect our permits.

-A beautiful Amazon kingfisher (Chloroceryle amazona) is perched on a dead tree, and in a dense patch of grass we observe a male blue seedeater (Amaurospiza concolor), jumping vertically into the air and landing on the same spot – presumably part of its courtship display.
-Among the aerial roots of a large fig tree we notice a golden-crowned spadebill (Platyrinchus coronatus) – a peculiar bird with a flat bill, belonging to the tyrant-flycatcher family (Tyrannidae).
+A beautiful Amazon kingfisher (Chloroceryle amazona) is perched on a dead tree, and in a dense patch of grass we observe a male blue seedeater (Amaurospiza concolor), jumping vertically into the air, landing on the same spot – presumably part of its courtship display.
+A golden-crowned spadebill (Platyrinchus coronatus) is perched on an aerial root of a large fig tree, a peculiar bird with a flat bill, which belongs to the tyrant-flycatcher family (Tyrannidae).

 We are lucky to be able to join company with a tourist group, who have hired a local guide.
 He has eyes like a hawk, pointing out various animals, which we might otherwise have missed.
-A small anteater, named northern tamandua (Tamandua mexicana), is sprawled along a branch, sleeping comfortably, while elegant Central American spider monkeys (Ateles geoffroyi) swing from one branch to another in a superior style.
-On several occasions, we observe coatis and small, brown squirrels.
+A northern tamandua (Tamandua mexicana) is sprawled along a branch, sleeping comfortably.
+This small anteater is distributed from southern Mexico southwards to western Venezuela, Columbia, and Ecuador.
+Elegant Central American spider monkeys (Ateles geoffroyi) swing from one branch to another in a superior style.
+This species, and many other monkeys, are presented on the page Animals: Monkeys and apes.
+We often observe coatis and small, brown squirrels.

-We are indeed tired, when we arrive at Karate, but we have yet to face a car ride of at least two hours back to Puerto Jiménez.
+We are indeed tired, when we arrive at Karate, but have yet to face a car ride of at least two hours back to Puerto Jiménez.
 At our hotel, we have a much-needed shower, before we go out to eat – and then to bed.